 - 48oz canola, sunflower or vegetable oil

-Place the flour, yeast, sugar and salt in the bowl of a stand mixer fitted with the hook attachment.
+- Place the flour, yeast, 3 tablespoons sugar, and salt in the bowl of a stand mixer fitted with the hook attachment.
 Turn the mixer to low speed, add in the eggs and egg yolks, followed by the softened butter and water.

-Split the dough in half.
-Gently roll each half into a log, and cut each log into 8-10 chunks (you can weigh them to make sure they’re even if you want, I just cut the log in half, then each side in half and again).
+- Split the dough in half.
+Gently roll each half into a log, and cut each log into 8-10 chunks (you can weigh them to make sure they’re even if you want, I just cut the log in half, then each side in half and in half again).

-Prepare for frying the donuts by lining two cooling racks with paper towels and spreading the sugar in a bowl.
+- Prepare for frying the donuts by lining two cooling racks with paper towels and spreading the sugar and cinnamon and/or vanilla powder in a bowl.